Sean Scully: Geometric Abstraction: 1982–present

 The painting Why and What (Yellow) in 1988 was the first to incorporate an inset element of steel.
 By 1991 Scully expanded the use of steel, setting oil on linen insets into large steel panels.
 He also began the regular use of a checkerboard motif at this time, first hinted at in his Taped and Hidden Drawing paintings of the mid-1970s.
-In 1992, while teaching at Harvard University, Sean Scully revisited Morocco to film the BBC documentary The Artist's Journey: Sean Scully on Henri Matisse, with Matisse having visited Morocco in 1912 - 1913.
+In 1992, while teaching at Harvard University, Sean Scully revisited Morocco to film the BBC documentary The Artist's Journey: Sean Scully on Henri Matisse, with Matisse having visited Morocco in 1912–1913.
 1993 saw the first exhibition of The Catherine Paintings, at the Modern Art Museum of Fort Worth, Texas.
 In 1994 he opened a second studio in Barcelona, and he returned to Morocco in 1995, to spend more time in the country.
 Atlas Walls is a portfolio of Scully's photographic works taken during this trip.

 In 1995 Scully returned to New York, moving into a large new studio in Chelsea, Manhattan.
 Chelsea Wall was the first painting to be made there.
 Scully received a number of invitations to speak at academic institutions, and participated in the Joseph Beuys lectures on the state of contemporary art in Britain, Europe and the US, held by the Ruskin School at Oxford University, England.
 In 1997, Scully's photography was exhibited for the first time at the Sala de Exposiciones Rekalde in Bilbao, Spain.

 Scully participated in a colloquium in conjunction with the exhibition Richard Pousette-Dart at the Metropolitan Museum of Art in 1998.
 He visited Santo Domingo in 1999, resulting in the photography portfolio Santa Domingo for Nené.
 That year, Scully's prints were given a retrospective at the Graphische Sammlung Albertina, in Vienna, Austria, and the Musée du Dessin et de l’Estampe Originale in Gravelines.
-A catalogue raisonné of his prints from 1969 - 1999 was also published.
+A catalogue raisonné of his prints from 1969 to 1999 was also published.

-2001 - 2013
+2001–2013

 In 2001, the Modern Art Museum of Fort Worth acquired the complete Catherine series, eighteen paintings that each represent a year from the period 1979–1996, which was given a dedicated room for permanent exhibition in the new Museum building opened in 2002.
 In 2002 Scully was appointed Professor of Painting at the Academy of Fine Arts, Munich, a position he held through to 2007.
 A retrospective exhibition opened in 2004 at the Sara Hildén Art Museum in Tampere, Finland, which travelled to Klassik Stiftung Weimar, in Germany, and the National Gallery of Australia.
 While in Australia, Scully spent time travelling through the red desert interior.